01-edu/public/subjects/ai/linear-regression/README.md

 - Scikit Learn
 - Jupyter or JupyterLab

 _Version of Scikit Learn I used to do the exercises: 0.22_.
-I suggest to use the most recent one.
+I suggest using the most recent one.
 Scikit Learn 1.0 is finally available after ...
 14 years.

 ### **Resources**